In this article, we will try to remember all the major cryptocurrency thefts over the past 10 years.

 Despite the fallout, Coincheck is now fully operational and registered with Japan’s FSA.

 As practice shows, people make mistakes and these mistakes can cost a lot.
-Especially, when we talk about mad crypto world.
+Especially, when we talk about the mad crypto world.
 Be careful and keep your private keys in a safe place.